fcavani/slog/README.md

 ## Conclusion

-Slog is a logger with more features and have a good performance but I need to make some optimizations to make it more fast.
+Slog is a logger with more features and have a good performance but I need to make some optimizations to make it faster.